hari333krishnan/travelproject/README.md

 # Travel
+## The idea of the project is to help the people who are travelling.
-## It is an online website to help for your travelling
+## Using this online website you can find best travelling locations.
-## You can easily know the popular destinations and details about the locations
+## You can easily know the popular destinations and details about the locations.
 ### developed by Django,HTML,Postgresql